MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/ltsc-and-sac-overview.md

 ## Upgrade options

 Customers with Software Assurance can upgrade from System Center 2016 or 2012R2 to System Center, version 1801.
-Upgrading from Semi-Annual Channel to LTSC releases is not supported.

 ## Servicing